dvanosdol88/teller-phase5-codex/README.md

 git push origin --tags
 ```

-This repo contains a static, visual-only snapshot of the Teller cached dashboard UI.
+This repo can serve either:
+- The built React SPA from `ai-studio-app/dist` if present (recommended), or
+- The legacy static UI under `visual-only/` as a fallback.

 ## Quick Start - Deploy to Render